 It can be difficult (if not impossible) to duplicate these precise nutritional needs in a home-prepared kitten food.
 If you feel strongly that you want to make your own dry food to feed your kitten, please talk with your veterinarian first!

-When you feed your kitten dry kitten food, be sure to always provide clean, fresh water day and night.
+When you feed your kitten, be sure to always provide clean, fresh water day and night.
 This is critical whether you moisten your kitten’s dry food with water or not.

 Your kitten needs to drink plenty of pure water to help in the transition from nursing to eating solid kitten food, and also to avoid health issues linked to dehydration.

-We hope you have enjoyed this article on the best kitten dry food!
+We hope you have enjoyed this article on dry food for kittens.

-More importantly, we hope reading through the information provided here has answered many of your questions and helped you choose a dry kitten food you feel confident offering to your precious kitten!
+More importantly, we hope that reading this has answered your questions and helped you choose a food you feel confident offering to your precious kitten!

-We would love to hear about your kitten’s favorite dry kitten food!
-Please take a moment to share your kitten’s favs in the comments section here!
+We would love to hear about your kitten’s favorite food!
+Please take a moment to share in the comments section!

 - Eisenschenk, M., MS, DVM, DACVD, Veterinary Dermatologist, “Food Allergies and Food Trials for Dogs and Cats,” Pet Dermatology Clinic, 2017.